Chaos-Taxi/Strength-Methodology/_posts/2018-11-08-Agile-Manifesto.md

 Do you think your "local agile expert" has read Agile Manifesto?
 Have you?
 Well, it's not a problem... if you don't use the word "Agile" on the daily basis!
 But if you do (or your local expert does)... well - that is something like people who talk about religion, but haven't opened the Bible (political correctness alert) or the holy book of their choice, since their literature classes 10 years ago...
 We don't like them.
 For a reason.

-Ok ok, let us not comment other people's opinions.
+Ok ok, let us not comment other people and their opinions.
 Let's, instead, go through the "Agile bible" step by step.

 Quotes from [Agile Manifesto](http://agilemanifesto.org/principles.html) will be given in